bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

-This plugin is available since :index:`Version >= 16.2.4 <pair: bareos-16.2.4; MySQL Incremental Backup Plugin for using Percona xtrabackup>`, it uses the :command:`xtrabackup` tool from Percona to perform full and incremental hot-backups of MySQL / MariaDB tables of type InnoDB.
+This plugin is available since :sinceVersion:`16.2.4: MySQL Incremental Backup Plugin for using Percona xtrabackup`, it uses the :command:`xtrabackup` tool from Percona to perform full and incremental hot-backups of MySQL / MariaDB tables of type InnoDB.
 It can also backup MyISAM tables but only as full backups.
 On restore it requires a preparation using the xtrabackup tools, before the tables can be restored.
 If you simply want to backup full dumps, then using
 :ref:`backup-mysql-python` is the easier way.

 Prerequisites